A note on the group extension problem to semi-universal deformation: Extensions of vector fields on to .

-and the relation holds true where $m_i,n_i$ are polynomial in variables $v,y$ whose degrees with respect to $v$ and $y$ do not exceed $2$ and $l_i$'s are complex numbers.
-However, by direct inspection we have that the coefficient of the $\partial_v$-component of $[E_1^{(2)},E_2^{(2)}]$ is
+and the relation holds true where $m_i,n_i$ are some polynomials in variables $v,y$ whose degrees with respect to $v$ and $y$ do not exceed $2$ and $l_i$'s are complex numbers.
+However, by direct inspection, we have that the coefficient of the $\partial_v$-component of $[E_1^{(2)},E_2^{(2)}]$ is This quantity is never zero $(\mod t^3)$ for any choice of $l_1$ and $l_2$.
+Thus, the Lie bracket relation (\ref{mainobs}) is not preserved when we extend them to the second order, which is a contradiction. \end{proof}

-which after simplification is This quantity is never zero $(\mod t^3)$ for any choice of $l_1$ and $l_2$.
-Thus, the Lie relation $ [E_1^{(1)}, E_2^{(1)}]=0(\mod t^2)$ is not preserved when we extend them to the second order, which is a contradiction.
-This finishes the proof. \end{proof}
+\begin{rem} Although we can not extend the vector fields $E_1',\ldots,E_7'$ to the semi-universal deformation of $\mathbb{F}_2$, preserving the Lie relation (\ref{Lierel}), an interesting question is if there exist extensions of $E_1',\ldots,E_7'$ on the Kuranishi family, not necessarily subject to (\ref{Lierel}) so that they generate a finite-dimensional Lie algebra.
+In that case, which Lie groups are associated to it?
+We thank the anonymous referee again for posing this question and hope to be able to address it in a future work. \end{rem}